SipaaKernel-Project/SipaaKernelV4/README.md

 ## Requeriments

-You need the COSMOS DevKit
-Visual Studio 2022
+You need the COSMOS DevKit and Visual Studio 2022 with Extensions Workload